theantichris/Simple-Plugin-Framework/README.md

 ## Introduction

-This is an OOP framework for making the development of WordPress plugins easier and more strongly typed.
+This is an OOP framework for making the development of WordPress plugins easier.

-Each WordPress Object in the framework handles the WordPress specific registration functions and ties those functions to the right hooks automatically so a use only needs to set up properties and create the object.
+Each WordPress Object in the framework handles the WordPress specific registration functions and ties those functions to the right hooks automatically so a user only needs to set up properties and create the object.

 ## Getting Started